ANALYSIS-ECB 'QT' may be next challenge for tumultuous markets

 LONDON, Oct 14 (Reuters) - The European Central Bank is considering entering the maelstrom of volatile world markets to start winding down its massive bond holdings - just as governments scale up spending to respond to an energy crisis likely to induce a recession.

-The ECB, which bought 5 trillion euros of bonds ($4.9 trillion) over the past decade to lift low inflation, now finds itself battling record high inflation at 10%.
+The ECB, which bought 5 trillion euros ($4.87 trillion) of bonds over the past decade to lift inflation deemed too low, now finds itself battling to bring it down as it runs at a record high of 10%.

 On top of aggressive interest rate hikes including an unprecedented 75 basis-point move last month, policy hawks want to begin quantitative tightening (QT): the scaling back of the ECB's bond holdings.

-ECB chief Christine Lagarde this week acknowledged the discussion had started and would continue.
+European Central Bank policymakers discussed earlier this month a detailed timeline for running down part of their bond portfolio and envisioned its start sometime in the second quarter of 2023, Reuters reported on Thursday.

-The process may still be months away, and will likely come after the ECB hikes to around 2% and be very gradual, but bond markets - sent reeling by aggressive rate hikes globally, by an energy crisis and by a rout in British bonds - are nervous.
+The process will likely come after the ECB hikes its benchmark rate to around 2% and be very gradual, but bond markets, reeling from aggressive rate hikes globally, an energy crisis and a rout in British bonds - are nervous.

 "There is much at stake in the euro zone when it comes to QT," said ING senior rates strategist Benjamin Schroeder, adding that the closely watched gap between Italian and German yields was the main focus.